jesperancinha/news-cast-explorer/README.md

 Just because we don't want to keep trying to find the best theme to work on, please use the mock demo provided.

-It is about plants, and it generates new examples all the time.
+It is about food, and it generates new examples everytime you run it

 All data will finally be visualized in a webpage.